savchyn/libsecurity-c/README.md

     - CRYPTO_TYPE=-MBEDTLS_CRYPTO

 #### Optional flags for different purposes:
-To run a full test, in the libsecurity-c/libsecurity/src/build directory:
+To run a full test, in the `.../build` directory:
 - Execute: run_all.sh to will run all the tests of all the packages
-- Execute: run_all.sh CHECK to run a test of all the libsecurity followed by a check of the code formating and cleanleaness.
+- Execute: run_all.sh CHECK to run a test of all the library followed by a check of the code formating and cleanleaness.
 Note that in order to perform the formatting check clang must be installed and the cleanness check uses scan-build
-- The results of the tests will be stored in the libsecurity-c/libsecurity/src/build/res directory when the res file will hold the summary of the tests and the full_res file will hold all the details
+- The results of the tests will be stored in the `/build/res` directory when the res file will hold the summary of the tests and the full_res file will hold all the details
 - Each library package has its own set of tests stored in a subdirectory named after the package under the test directory.
 The package testing runs by default using valgrind.
 In order to override the default and run it without valgrind, enter to the Linux prompt: export PURE=1
 - To check the overall testing coverage and the coverage per package set the environment variable by enter to the Linux prompt: export COV=1
 - Compilations can be done using GCC, GCC with optimization or CLANG.
 To switch between those options, set in the Linux prompt the COMPILER variable either to "GCC_C" (gcc with debug), "GCC_O" (gcc with optimization) or "CLANG" (the clang compiler).
 The default is "GCC_C" GCC with debug. e.g. export COMPILER="CLANG"

 ### Usage examples:
-In order to exemplify how to use the libsecurity-c library, the library includes the following usage examples under the libsecurity-c/libsecurity/src/examples directory:
+To save your time see "examples" folder wich contains collection of this library usages

+They are
 ##### Acl example:
 This example shows how to set ACL permissions of a resource, in this case a smart TV, for users and groups of users.
 The example shows all the options to set users' and groups' permissions, including permissions for:
   - A specific user